eneserciyes/kelly_game_architecture/README.md

 ```

 This interaction will repeat `2n` rounds.
 After the first `n` rounds, players should switch sides and reset their balance, but **no additional interaction is expected**.

+## Web Spectator

+To run the simple web spectator, please keep the `exchange.py` running in background first, and open the webpage at `web/index.html`.
+Specify the websocket address around `host.py:258` by providing the URI to the `remote` parameter of the `Server` class.
+Then, run the server and both players and view results on the webpage.
+You may need to refresh the web page before each game begins.